flintlang/flint/docs/language_guide.md

  >
  > In the future, Flint will have non-empty dictionary literals written as `[x: a, y: b, z: c, ...]` where `x`, `y`, `z`, etc. are literals of type `T` and `a`, `b`, `c`, etc. are literals of type `U`.

+### Self

+The special keyword `self` refers to the current struct instance or contract containing the current function.

 ## Operators

 An operator is a special symbol used to check, change, or combine values.
 Flint supports common Swift operators and attempts to eliminate common coding errors.